THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 You then create a budget based on these things.

-For example, if you value traveling, then you budget a percent of your income for this expense.
+For example, if you value traveling, you budget a percent of your income for this expense.

 If you don’t value dining out, then you don’t budget for this.

-After you make your budget, it will look a lot different than a typical budget.
+After making your budget, it will look different from a typical one.

 This is a good thing.

-It is something that is going to help you start spending money on things that you make you happy and eliminate spending on things that you don’t care much about.
+It will help you start spending money on things that make you happy and eliminate spending on something you don’t care much about.

 After a few months of following this budget, you will see your happiness increase as you are doing more of the things you love to do.